I Am Sober is a free app that helps you get some control back in your life.

 Habits imprint new neural pathways while addictions are the result of altering the amount of naturally occuring chemicals in the brain.

-You can build a tolerance and dependence on an addiction, but you cannot for a habit.
+You can build a tolerance and dependence on an addiction, but you cannot on a habit.

 To break a habit, being aware of the issue and having the willpower to redirect the behavior is all it takes.
-To break an addiction, it frequently requires a visit to rehab followed by lifelong tools to ward off triggers and cravings.
+To break an addiction, it frequently requires a visit to rehab followed by lifelong tools and formal addiction training to ward off triggers and cravings.

 I Am Sober is a free app that helps you get some control back in your life.